 The wide center space you are standing in now was used to receive guests, hold small gatherings, and sometimes served as a dining chamber.
-The wallpaper, The Ruins of Rome, was an English import and a clear symbol of the family’s wealth and refinement [learn more about this wallpaper and the 2016/17 restoration of it].
+The wallpaper, The Ruins of Rome, was an English import and a clear symbol of the family’s wealth and refinement [learn more about this wallpaper and the 2016/17 restoration effort to display it on the walls once more].
 Prominent guests arriving at the home may have been greeted personally by Philip Schuyler.
 For others, the first person to greet them often would have been one of the enslaved members of the household, possibly a man named Prince, who served as Philip’s personal attendant [read our brief overview of slavery in NY/Albany].
 Due to the volume of guests that came through the home, a floor cloth, like the one you are standing on, was the perfect material for a hallway [read more].
 The arch in the center of the space reinforced social protocol and class distinctions, serving as a buffer between the more public chambers at the front of the house, and the more exclusive areas beyond.
 Portraits of Philip and Catharine Schuyler hang either side of the arch.

 With the Front Entrance at Your Back:

 Left will bring you to the Best Parlor